 How to download the macOS Sierra developer beta

 Downloading the latest beta on your Mac is as simple as visiting Apple's developer portal.

 - Visit developer.apple.com (opens in new tab) on your Mac.

 - Click on the Develop (opens in new tab) tab.

 - Click on the Downloads (opens in new tab) tab.

 - Log in with your developer account.

-- Scroll down and click on the Download button for macOS 10.12 beta 2.
-This will open up the App Store.
+- Scroll down and click on the Download button for macOS 10.12.3.
+The file will automatically download to your Mac.

 How to install the macOS Sierra developer beta